 7.3 Overhead for research infrastructure

-In the initial application or on the occasion of submitting the first Scientific Progress Report, the Principal Investigator might request resources for small building renovations, whose goal is to guarantee the necessary infrastructure to conduct the project New constructions are prohibited.
+a) In the initial application or on the occasion of submitting the first Scientific Progress Report, the Principal Investigator might request resources for small building renovations, whose goal is to guarantee the necessary infrastructure to conduct the project New constructions are prohibited.
 This request shall be justified in detail and shall be associated relevant matching contribution provided by the Host Institution.

 7.4 Complementary Proposal